Bad Boys (1995 film): Plot

-Lifelong friends Mike Lowrey and Marcus Burnett are devoted Miami Police narcotics detectives investigating $100 million of seized Mafia heroin, their biggest career bust which was stolen from a secure police vault.
+Lifelong friends Mike Lowrey and Marcus Burnett are devoted Miami Police narcotics detectives investigating $100 million of seized Mafia heroin, their biggest career bust, which has been stolen from a secure police vault.
 Internal Affairs suspects that it was an inside job and threatens to shut down the entire department unless they recover the drugs within 72 hours.

-Mike asks one of his informants and ex-girlfriend Maxine "Max" Logan to look for people who are newly rich and therefore suspects.
-She gets herself and her best friend Julie Mott hired as escorts by Eddie Dominguez, a crooked former cop.
+Mike asks one of his informants and ex-girlfriend Maxine "Max" Logan to look for people who are newly rich and, therefore, suspects.
+She gets herself and her best friend, Julie Mott, hired as escorts by Eddie Dominguez, a crooked former cop.

-The party is soon interrupted by Dominguez's French drug kingpin boss Fouchet and his henchmen Casper, Ferguson, and Noah (who informed Fouchet of Eddie’s wrecklessness).
-Fouchet, knowing that Max has seen too much, distracts her by asking her to model for him, he then shoots and kills her, he also shoots Eddie in the leg, knowing he’s a liability, and has his henchman kill Eddie.
-While this is going on, Julie hides in the bathroom and manages to escape.
-The madam who hired Julie and Max is disposed of by Noah, who then knocks out Mike as he investigates Max's death.
+The party is soon interrupted by Dominguez's French drug kingpin employer, Antoine Fouchet, and his henchmen, Casper, Ferguson, and Noah Trafficante (who informed Fouchet of Eddie's recklessness).
+Fouchet, sensing that Max has seen too much, shoots and kills her.
+He also shoots Eddie in the leg, realizing he is a liability, and has his henchman kill Eddie.
+Julie hides in the bathroom and escapes as the madam who hired Julie and Max is killed by Noah, who then knocks out Mike as he investigates Max's murder.

-Frantically calling the police, Julie insists on talking only to Mike, who is following up on a lead with the Madam.
-Knowing she never met Mike, captain Conrad Howard forces Marcus to impersonate him to talk to her.
+Calling the police, Julie insists on talking to only Mike, who is following up on a lead with the madam.
+Certain that she has never met Mike, Captain Conrad Howard forces Marcus to impersonate him to talk to her.
 At her apartment, Marcus and Julie are attacked by some of Fouchet's henchmen, one of whom Marcus kills.

-While he rendezvous with Mike at the precinct the next morning, Captain Howard forces Marcus and Mike to impersonate each other, with Mike living at the Burnett residence while Marcus stays with Julie at Mike's.
-They struggle to keep up the charade in Julie's presence, and she soon begins to suspect the truth.
+Captain Howard forces Marcus and Mike to imitate each other, with Mike living at the Burnett residence while Marcus stays with Julie at Mike's.
 Looking through mugshots, Julie identifies Noah as one of the henchmen.
-The partners go to Club Hell, one of Noah's known hangouts, and she follows unbeknownst to them.
-After being spotted, Marcus knocks Casper unconscious during a bathroom fight.
+The partners go to one of Noah's local hangouts, and she follows unbeknown to them.
+After being spotted, Marcus knocks Casper unconscioust.
 Julie tries to kill Fouchet, but Marcus stops her.

-In the ensuing car chase, Mike kills Noah.
-The three manage to get away, but are caught on camera by a news helicopter.
-The ensuing report is later seen by Marcus's family, who were told that he was temporarily reassigned to Cleveland.
+In the proceeding car chase, Mike kills Noah by shooting barrels filled with ether, which destroys the villain's car.
+They escape, but are caught on camera by a news helicopter.
+The ensuing report is later seen by Marcus's family, who were told that he had been temporarily reassigned to Cleveland.